Marley Station Mall

+Dead mall in Glen Burnie, Maryland, U.S.

 Marley Station Mall is an enclosed shopping mall in Glen Burnie, Maryland.
 Opened in 1987, it was expanded in 1994 and 1996.
-The mall had 130 stores on 2 floors, a movie theater, and 5 anchor spaces.
-Macy's, and Golds Gym serve as the mall's current anchor tenants.
-The other two anchor spaces were occupied by Boscov's until 2008, and Sears until 2021.
+The mall had a peak of 130 stores on 2 floors, a movie theater, and 5 anchor spaces.
+JCPenney is currently the mall's only traditional anchor tenant, with Gold’s Gym being a junior anchor.
+The other three anchor spaces were occupied by Boscov's until 2008, Sears until 2021, and Macy's until 2026.

 History

-Taubman Centers completed Marley Station in 1987.
-At the time, it included two anchor stores: Hecht's and Macy's.
-During construction in 1985 a body was discovered in a trash can on the site, which was not identified as Roger Kelso until 2019.
+Marley Station Mall began its construction phase in 1985, but in April of that year, workers found human remains inside a metal trashcan on the site.
+The remains were those of Roger Hearn Kelso, who had died of a homicide and gone missing in 1962.
+The body was not formally identified until decades later in June 2019.
+Marley Station had its grand opening celebration on February 24, 1987 following a major snowstorm.
+The mall was developed by the Bloomfield Hills, Michigan-based Taubman Centers and originally featured 84 stores.
+Marley Station also included two anchor stores: Hecht's and Macy's.
+An eight-screen movie theater, originally operated by United Artists Theatres, opened on June 5, 1987, near the mall's food court.
+UA Movies at Marley Station was later run by Regal Entertainment Group, which had acquired UA.
 Taubman expanded the mall in 1994 with a third anchor, JCPenney, which was the most-requested store among mall patrons at the time.
 Sears was added in 1996 as a fourth anchor.
 This store replaced an existing Sears in Glen Burnie which was built in the 1960s.

-In 2006, Macy's relocated to the Hecht's building when Macy's parent company bought that of Hecht's and sold its original location to Boscov's.
-Boscov's operated out of the former Macy's for only two years, closing the store in 2008 as part of the chain's bankruptcy proceedings.
+In February 2006, Hecht's was announced to be converted into another Macy's within the mall after Federated Department Stores acquired Hecht's.
+The original Macy's was sold and converted into Boscov's.
+The conversion began construction in April of that year.
+Boscov's operated out of the former Macy's for only two years, announcing that they would permanently close the store in August 2008 as part of the chain's Chapter 11 bankruptcy proceedings.
 It was reported in 2012 that a 300,000-square-foot data center would open in the former department store.

-Taubman sold the mall to Mills Corporation, later part of Simon Property Group, in 2004.
+Taubman sold the mall to Mills Corporation, later part of Simon Property Group, in August 2004.
 The Woodmont Company of Dallas/Fort Worth was appointed as the receiver to manage and lease Marley Station in March 2013 until Bank of America settles a loan dispute with Simon Property Group or forecloses.